Rishit2000/Network-On-Chip-Based-System-Design/README.md

 # Network-On-Chip-Based-System-Design

-This repository contains the code and findings for the Design Project (BITS Pilani – CS F377).
+This repository contains the code and findings for my Design Project (BITS Pilani – CS F377).

 # Overview